 - Say no; try to acknowledge your stressors and work on reducing them.
 Highly sensitive people and empaths are very kindhearted, causing them to often be people-pleasers.
 When you learn to say no to situations that cause you stress, you will feel more relaxed and calm in the long run.

 - Meditate; a wonderful way to feel more relaxed, is to meditate regularly.
 For example, you might want to try out this 10-minute meditation to release stress.

 If you are looking for more ways to take care of yourself and reduce stress, you might want to check out these 111 self-care ideas.

 Hopefully, after reading this article you found some useful ways to reduce stress.
 When you are learning to deal with stress, you might expect immediate results once you start.
 However, reducing the stress hormones in your body takes time.
 Like you would be for a friend, also be patient for yourself.
-You deserve to invest time in your well-being and to feel less anxious.
+You deserve to invest time in your well-being and healing and to feel less anxious.